Minestom/Minestom/.github/README.md

 Minestom isn't perfect, and while our choices make it better for some cases, it's not suitable for others.

 ## Advantages
-* High performance — Designed for effiency, offering high performance with minimal overhead.
+* High performance — Designed for efficiency, offering high performance with minimal overhead.
 * Lightweight — Comes with little to no functionality, allowing the server to be easily extended.
 * Modern API — Written in Java 21, using best practices and standards.
 * Open source — Anyone can contribute new features and improvements.